Caleb68864/CC_AI_Tools/README.md

 #### Usage

-Stage your changes as usual:
+You can stage your changes before running the script, or let the script help you stage files:

 Run the script: